-This battery is projected to last about 20 years.
+This battery storage system is projected to last about 20 years.
 Batteries degrade both over time as well as from charging and discharging.
 The lithium ion batteries chosen for this project can be charged and discharged more times than is expected to be needed over the 20 years.
 The design will ensure that sufficient capacity remains in the batteries at the end of life.

-Recycling lithium ion batteries is also possible using a few different techniques including smelting, incineration and cryogenic freezing and shredding.
+Recycling lithium ion batteries is possible using a few different techniques including smelting, incineration and cryogenic freezing and shredding.
 As the use of batteries grows and recycling technology evolves, the best technology at the time will be used to recycle the battery at the end of its life.

 We expect the battery to cost $35 million.
 In September 2019, the Government of Canada announced that they would provide $16.5 million in funding towards the project through its Green Infrastructure Stream.